2750 University Capitol Centre

 Kyra is the co-founder of Regi Me.

 Carlos is the principal of Metro High School.

-Harold is the Founder & CEO of BANDWAGON - an online marketplace and fan community designed to improve the game day experience for sports fans everywhere.
+Harold is the Founder & CEO of BANDWAGON - an online marketplace and fan community designed to improve the game-day experience for sports fans everywhere.
 Also, as a leader in the growing startup community in Greenville, South Carolina, he is the Co-Managing Director of Collective - a co-working space for small teams and entrepreneurs; Director of the Founder Institute-Greenville chapter; and is a member of NEXT as well as the Greenville Chamber of Commerce.
-He also recently participated in the Google for Entrepreneurs Exchange Program in Durham, NC.A man of Alpha Phi Alpha Fraternity, Inc., Harold is actively involved in the community with ventures like Rebuild Upstate, TEDx and Hands On Greenville.
+He also recently participated in the Google for Entrepreneurs Exchange Program in Durham, NCA man of Alpha Phi Alpha Fraternity, Inc. Harold is actively involved in Rebuild Upstate, TEDx, and Hands On Greenville.
 As a strong believer in mentorship, he makes time to speak with youth and his fellow peers about his journey to entrepreneurship and how he has found success along the way.